Peti0127/DiagnoSys/README.md

-# ACPGuide
+# HWBuddy

-This is an online repository for ACP Guide
+This is an online repository for HardwareBuddy